timosch11/Stock_Market_Crash/README.md

 _**DailyHistData1:**

 -> Python Programm seraches db for newest entry date, adds a day onto this date and takes the resulting data as a startdate for getting new data for all following days.
 Formatting all the incoming data into the right format & load it into a db.
-With the for-loop it iterates through all existing stock symbols. --> Not in Use anymore_
+With the for-loop it iterates through all existing stock symbols. --> Not in Use anymore.

 **ETF_Country:**